imba/parcel-plugin-imba/README.md

 # parcel-plugin-imba

-Makes Parcel process .imba files
+This plugin enables Parcel to process `.imba` files

-This plugin assumes that you have installed parceljs as an yarn global package:
+To use this plugin, you must have installed the [parcel-bundler](https://parceljs.org/) package globally.

-`yarn global add parcel-bundler`.
+> Install Parcel with Yarn: `yarn global add parcel-bundler`

+> Install Parcel with NPM: `npm install -g parcel-bundler`

-This allows to use the same Parcel installation in all your projects.
+Now Parcel will be available in all your projects.